windy40/maposmatic-vagrant/README.md

 ## Installation and useage

 * Copy a OSM PBF extract of your choice into this directory.
 If multiple files with ending '.pbf' are found only the first one is used.
-* Run "vagrant up"
+* Run `vagrant up`
 * Be patient ...
   * The stylesheets require quite some extra downloads, and some processing on these (shape files, height information, ...).
 The downloads are cached localy, so downloads only happens on the first start mostly
   * Importing the provided OSM PBF file can take some time, too, depending on its size ...
 * When the VM starts to test the different style sheets and overlays it is actually already ready to use.
   * You can access the web interface on http://localhost:8000/
-  * Or you can log into the VM with "vagrant ssh", e.g. to run the command line renderer directly or to do actual development work
+  * Or you can log into the VM with `vagrant ssh`, e.g. to run the command line renderer directly or to do actual development work

 ## Startup messages